apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ### Sendable Conformance

-When encountering problem related to a lack of sendability, a very natural reaction is to just try to add a conformance to `Sendable`.
+When encountering problems related to crossing isolation domains, a very natural reaction is to just try to add a conformance to `Sendable`.
 You can make a type `Sendable` in four ways.

 #### Global Isolation